Freedom Restaurant & Sushi Bar

 Where the Atlantic Dictates the Menu

 Gregory Town sits on the central spine of Eleuthera, a sliver of island where the Atlantic and Caribbean sides are sometimes only a few hundred metres apart.
-The fishing here is functional and old — small boats, modest docks, catches that move fast because there's no industrial cold chain to slow them down.
-That context matters when you're sitting down at Freedom Restaurant & Sushi Bar on Queens Highway, because the kitchen's relationship with what arrives daily from those boats is what separates a place like this from the resort seafood operations further down the island.
+The fishing here is functional and old, small boats, modest docks, catches that move fast because there's no industrial cold chain to slow them down.
+That context matters when you're sitting down at Freedom Restaurant & Sushi Bar on Queens Highway, because the kitchen's relationship with what arrives daily from those boats shapes the menu.
 In spots where supply is local by necessity rather than by marketing, the sourcing story tends to be more honest.

 The combination of a seafood grill and a sushi bar reads as unusual for a town of this size, and it is.
 Most dining in Gregory Town leans toward direct Bahamian plates: fried fish, conch fritters, rice and peas.
-Freedom sits in a different register, with a kitchen that has drawn recognition specifically for creative cooking — a signal that what's happening here goes beyond the standard preparation methods the neighbourhood typically demands.
-For context on how the broader Eleuthera seafood scene operates, The Cove Eleuthera represents the higher-end resort expression of Bahamian seafood in the same town, while Freedom operates at a more local, embedded frequency.
+Freedom sits in a different register, with a kitchen that has drawn recognition specifically for creative cooking, a signal that what's happening here goes beyond the standard preparation methods the neighbourhood typically demands.
+For context on how the broader Eleuthera seafood scene operates, The Cove Eleuthera represents the higher-end resort expression of Bahamian seafood in the same town, while Freedom serves a more local clientele.

 The Logic of Sushi on a Bahamian Island